Can I Remove the Doors Between My House and Conservatory?

 Industry Data and Research Findings

-- Annual conservatory installations: Around 50,000-100,000 new conservatories are built each year in the UK
+- Annual installations: Around 50,000-100,000 new conservatories each year

-- U-value comparison: Standard double glazing: 2.8-3.0 W/m²K; Modern double glazing: 1.2-1.6 W/m²K; High-performance glass: 0.8-1.0 W/m²K
+- U-value comparison: Standard double glazing: 2.8-3.0; Modern: 1.2-1.6; High-performance: 0.8-1.0 W/m²K

 Why These Numbers Matter

 The gap between standard and high-performance glazing is significant.
 A conservatory with standard double glazing (U-value 2.8 W/m²K) loses heat nearly three times faster than one with high-performance glass (U-value 1.0 W/m²K).
-This directly impacts both comfort and Building Regulations compliance when removing separating doors.

 Alternatives to Complete Door Removal